rocketinsights/terraform-blog-default-tags/README.md

 Rocket Insights [blog article here](https://blog.rocketinsights.com/best-practices-for-terraform-aws-tags/)

+Thank you for making this blog post so popular.
+As of December 25, 2021, it is a first page Google search result for aws terraform tags .
+Here is the Part 2, follow-up article about Terraform AWS tags.

 [AWS tags](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) are key-value labels you can assign to AWS resources that give extra information about it.